graninas/The-Voids-Of-Haskell/README.md

 ### Conclusion

 Now, you must understand why I say that Haskell struggles in the world.
-There are so many themes that the community just avoids for some reason; there are so many voids in the understanding of how to use the language for building software.
-This is the Haskell Superiority Paradox: while being an extremely advanced language, it fails to prove this superiority by demonstrating sensible results.
+There are so many themes that the community just avoids for some reason; there are so many voids in understanding how to use the language for building software.
+This is the Haskell Superiority Paradox: while an extremely advanced language, it fails to prove this superiority by demonstrating sensible results.
 A language can’t be considered alive if the outer world sees it as impractical.
 This, in turn, represents a huge obstacle to its expansion.

-This is my take: if we want Haskell to be more popular (and I do want this with all my heart), we have to fill these gaps somehow.
+This is my take: if we want Haskell to be more popular (and I do want this with all my heart), we must somehow fill these gaps.
 Writing more practical books is a very difficult, time-consuming, life-draining, money-expensive activity.
-And because of that, supporting authors should be a community-wide value.
+Because of that, supporting authors should be of community-wide value.

 ### About me

-- Author of the fundamental book [Functional Design and Architecture (Manning Publications)]([https://graninas.com/functional-design-and-architecture-book/](https://www.manning.com/books/functional-design-and-architecture)) about Software Engineering in Haskell.
+- Author of the fundamental book [Functional Design and Architecture (Manning Publications)](https://www.manning.com/books/functional-design-and-architecture) about Software Engineering in Haskell.
 - Also, writing my third book [Pragmatic Type-Level Design](https://graninas.com/pragmatic-type-level-design-book/).
 - Author of many Haskell and PureScript frameworks: [Hydra](https://github.com/graninas/Hydra), Juspay’s [Presto.Core](https://github.com/juspay/purescript-presto), Juspay’s [EulerHS](https://github.com/juspay/euler-hs), Enecuum’s [Node](https://github.com/graninas/Node), and some others.
 - [An international speaker](https://graninas.com/talks-eng/) with more than 20 talks on Functional Design in Haskell and C++.